aritzLizoain/CNN-Image-Segmentation/README.md

 check from overleaf as well

+give links to check more about layers, optimizers, etc.

 The **goal** of the project is to study machine learning techniques on detector images from Beyond Standard Model searches.

 The images represent energy deposits on CCDs.